enasequence/read_docs/retrieval/file-download.rst

 enaBrowserTools is a set of Python-based utilities which can be found `here
 <https://github.com/enasequence/enaBrowserTools/releases>`_.
-These are simple-to-run scripts which allow simple accession-based data download commands with the option to create more complex commands.
+These are simple-to-run scripts which allow  accession-based data download commands with the option to create more complex commands.
 Read more about this page in the `enaBrowserTools Guide
 <./programmatic-access/browser-tools.html>`_.